mazwat/mazwat.github.io/data-structures-lm.md

 How we want to define our code is based on two simple premises: **Simplicity** and **Purpose**.

-One of the ways tp make our code efficient is by deciding how to search for a single poitn of data in a data set. of 100 items, In a data set of 100 items, you are searching for an ‘O’ amongst ‘X’s.
+One of the ways to make our code efficient is by deciding how to search for a single point of data in a data set. of 100 items, In a data set of 100 items, you are searching for an ‘O’ amongst ‘X’s.

 | <!-- -->  | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> |
 |---|:-:|---|---|---|---|---|---|---|---|